-The warnings will probably appear as -: WARNING: Failed to find updates with error code XXXXXXXX.
+The warnings will probably appear as -: WARNING: Failed to find updates with error code 12345678.

 Now Right-click Computer > Manage > Event Viewer > Applications and Service Logs > Microsoft > Windows > WindowsUpdateClient > Operational .
 Check out for any Critical Message or Warning.

 Next, refer to the Windows Update Error Codes.
 This will give you the direction in which you may have to look for the solution.
-You may also search for the Windows Update error code here and see if a specific solution is available.
+You may also search for the Windows Update error code using our Search bar and see if a specific solution is available.